A Unified LLM-Adaptable Framework for Cold-Start Cognitive Diagnosis: Methodology

 As shown in Figure \ref{method_arch}(b), we primarily focus on modifying the embedding layer of language models to incorporate student cognitive state during forward propagation, while adapting the LLM output representation to various off-the-shelf CDMs.
 Specifically, given exercise $v$ and student $u$, we leverage the LLM to generate a personalized feedback representation unique to each student-exercise interaction.
 We then integrate these representations into the difficulty parameter $d$ of CDM, and that can be considered as incorporating the student's cognitive state, representing a form of relative difficulty.

-{\bf Input Embedding.} We defined a special token for each student, for example, the token corresponding to student $u$ is $stu_u$.
-We also constructed a cognitive representation embedding layer, specifically used for encoding these student tokens, so the cognitive representation of student $u$ is as follows:
+{\bf Student Embedding.} We defined a special token $stu_u$ for each student $u$. and constructed a cognitive representation embedding layer which is specifically used for encoding $stu_u$ to the following cognitive representation of student $u$:

 {\bf Student Feedback.} To generate personalized feedback representations, we align student embedding $E_{u}$ with the LLM's semantic space.
 This alignment enables the model to generate student-specific feedback for each exercise $v$.
 Our approach proceeds as follows: For a given exercise $v$, we first encode all available textual information (including LLM-generated knowledge concept descriptions) using the LLM's native embedding layer.
 Specifically: